hkdb/cpdf/README.md

 Bug Fixes:

-- Did not bump version number in version check function
+- Did not bump version number in version check function of v1.1.1

 Enhancement: